teaching-lab/stack-cs-activities/activities/creating-quiz-questions/README.md

 # Creating quiz questions

 In this homework activity, the students create quiz questions in small groups to practice concepts discussed in class.
-The quality of the questions are then checked by other students.
+The quality of the questions is then checked by other students.
 The resulting questions can be used on the final exam.

 | Parameters:        |              |
 | -----------------: | :----------- |